ZacBlanco/zacblanco.github.io/education.md

 -----

-Occasionally I'll create study guides or take notes on my computer.
-I like to post these online so others can use them too!

-I highly encourage contributions to this part of the site!
-Everything is written in [markdown](http://blanco.io/blog/markup-languages/markdown-is-awesome/) and [MathJax](https://www.mathjax.org/) is used for math formatting.

 At each link you should be able to find useful resources for each class and at least one set of notes.
+I do my best to take notes during class.
+I am also very welcoming to contributions.
+Everything is written in [markdown](http://blanco.io/blog/markup-languages/markdown-is-awesome/).
+[MathJax](https://www.mathjax.org/) is used for math formatting.

 ## Courses at Rutgers University